1. Foot Care Clinic

 2. Neuro-Rehabilitation

-Diabetes causes a variety of physical bodily complications including peripheral neuropathy in both the feet and legs.
-Diabetic peripheral neuropathy coupled with peripheral vascular disease, improper foot care, and lack of instruction in foot care, increases the risk of amputation.
+Diabetes can lead to a range of physical complications, including peripheral neuropathy in the feet and legs.
+When combined with peripheral vascular disease, inadequate foot care, and a lack of proper foot care education, the risk of amputation increases significantly.

-The neurological rehabilitation program (neurorehabilitation) has been designed for patients suffering from diabetic peripheral neuropathy symptoms.
-It is supervised by a doctor and an occupational therapist and enables patients suffering from neuropathy to regain sensitivity in their feet and to reduce pain and cramps, therefore improving balance and walking.
-This programme has a direct impact on reducing the risk of amputation.
+The neurological rehabilitation program (neurorehabilitation) is specifically designed for patients experiencing symptoms of diabetic peripheral neuropathy.
+Supervised by a doctor and an occupational therapist, the program helps patients regain sensitivity in their feet, alleviate pain and cramps, and improve balance and walking.
+This program directly contributes to reducing the risk of amputation.

 Activities